wimlds/online-meetups/README.md

 **Free version**: Meetings can last as long as needed.
 They have a 100 participant limit.
 If you work for a company that uses Webex and have a corporate account, you can get around these limits.

 [Pricing](https://www.webex.com/pricing/index.html)

 Some additional [resources](https://twitter.com/andrewheiss/status/1238165644941680641) on using Webex.

-Some other services for video-conferencing you can explore:
+### Other services for video-conferencing you can explore:

 [Jitsi](https://meet.jit.si) is an open-source alternative for Zoom.